Simplicity of Lyapunov spectrum for linear cocycles over non-uniformly hyperbolic systems: Preliminaries

+Replacing the cocycle generated by $\hA$ over $\hsigma$ by the cocycle generated by $\hA$ over $\hsigma^{-1}$, we obtain an analogous definition for the \textit{unstable holonomies} $H^{u,\hA}_{\hx\hy}$, $\hy \in W^{u}_{\rm loc}(\hx)$.
 Examples of linear cocycles admitting stable and unstable holonomies are given by \emph{locally constant cocycles} and \emph{$\frac{\chi}{2}$-fiber-bunched cocycles}.
-In such cases, a family of stable and unstable holonomies is given by
+In these cases, the families of stable and unstable holonomies are given by: